 Laura studied law at Queen's University, Belfast and qualified as a solicitor in 2011 from the Institute of Professional Legal Studies.
 She completed her apprenticeship in a small general practice before practising law within the advice sector for 5 years.
 She joined Francis Hanna & Co in 2017

-Laura specialises in Judicial Review, Employment Law, Litigation and Social Security Law.
-She has a particular passion for Social Justice and represents clients before the High Court, Court of Appeal and Supreme Court.
+Laura specialises in Litigation, Employment Law and Judicial Review.
+She has a particular passion for Social Justice and Social Security Law and represents clients before the High Court, Court of Appeal and Supreme Court.

-Laura acted in relation to a landmark legal case involving access to bereavement benefits for children of cohabiting parents, where she successfully argued that to refuse benefits to unmarried parents was unjustifiably discriminatory and incompatible with Human Rights.
+Laura acted in relation to a landmark legal case involving access to bereavement benefits for children of cohabiting parents, where it was successfully argued that to refuse benefits to unmarried parents was unjustifiably discriminatory and incompatible with Human Rights.
 It was the first Supreme Court case ever heard in Northern Ireland and is expected to bring about UK wide reform in the area of bereavement benefits, benefiting thousands of families.
-The case attracted wide spread media interest and was hailed as a significant victory for thousands of bereaved children.
+The case attracted widespread media interest and was hailed a significant victory for thousands of bereaved children.